Yellow flour, yellow bread

-( I have noticed that durum flour absorbs more water than soft wheat flour, hence the hydration level for a durum flour dough is higher compared to what I would have used for a soft wheat dough (approx. 70%).
+( I have noticed that durum flour absorbs more water than soft wheat flour, hence the hydration level for the dough above is higher compared to a basic soft wheat dough.
 However, hydration levels are depended on many factors (flour origin and quality, environmental conditions etc.) and whatever numbers are stated here should considered only as guidelines)

 - Mix well in a bowl all the ingredients until flour is fully hydrated.
 Cover and let it rest for 30 min.

 - Stretch and fold the dough a few times and let it rest again for another 30 min.

 (Due to its characteristics conventional kneading is not working good for developing the gluten of a durum wheat flour dough.
 I have noticed that a few stretch-and-fold rounds separated from resting periods are much better for good gluten formation)